eriktuck/gtm-dms-alpha/docs/pages/knowledge/base/encoding.md

-# Working with Latin characters
+# Encoding

-Use either UTF8 or LATIN9 when working with Latin languages (e.g., Spanish, Italian).
-Google Sheets uses UTF8, so go with that unless you specifically need LATIN9.
+UTF-8 or LATIN1 are common encodings, where LATIN1 is often used when working with Latin languages (e.g., Spanish, Italian).
+Google Sheets uses UTF-8, so go with that unless you specifically need LATIN1.

+Google Sheets and Tableau expect encoding UTF-8, data may not display correctly if encoded in another encoding.

+When importing data to a Google Sheet from another source (e.g., Excel), use the Import function (File > Import) to add data rather than copy/paste.

+## Set encoding for Mission Database

-To set UTF 8 as the database encoding with [psql](psql.md) use the following command.
+To set UTF-8 as the database encoding with [psql](psql.md) use the following command.
 This must be set for each session, as the default is the encoding of your operating system.

 ```
 \encoding UTF8
 ```

+## Determining encoding

+Encoding cannot be reliably determined just by looking at a file, unless the encoding is stored in the metadata.
+Instead, you may need to guess and check.
+You will often get errors refering to invalid byte sequences if you have the wrong encoding.

+## White listing text

 White list text characters before importing if you continue to have encoding errors.
 In some rare cases, a string might contain a byte sequence that cannot be encoded with your chosen coding scheme and the character does not appear when you review the data in the data source.